Prerequisites for AWS Database Migration Service - AWS Database Migration Service

 Populating the source database takes up to 45 minutes.

-For this tutorial, you create a MySQL database as your source, and a PostgreSQL database as your target.
+For this tutorial, you create a MariaDB database as your source, and a PostgreSQL database as your target.
 This scenario uses commonly used, low-cost database engines to demonstrate replication.
 Using different database engines demonstrates AWS DMS features for migrating data between heterogeneous platforms.

 The resources in this tutorial use the US West (Oregon) Region.
 If you want to use a different AWS Region, specify your chosen Region instead wherever US West (Oregon) appears.